 What do you think about Korean food?
 Do you like it?
 Have you tried?
-I’m a huge fan since I first ate a bowl of Bibimbap (that’s that rice bowl with vegetables, meat or tofu, egg, and kimchi).
+I’m a huge fan since I first ate a bowl of Bibimbap – that’s that rice bowl with veggies, meat and/or tofu, egg, and kimchi.
 So good!
 I love it!
-I hope I will have the chance to visit Korea one day and eat all the good stuff they have there… so if you want to invite me, let me know! ;P
+I hope I will have the chance to visit Korea one day and eat all the good stuff they have there… so if you want to invite me, let me know!
+Until then I guess I have to make something like this delicious Kimchi Chicken Pizza – just to get over the fact it might take a while.

-The number of Korean restaurants here in Berlin increased the last couple years but for me there could be more.
-One pretty popular Korean restaurant here is “Kimchi Princess” in Kreuzberg.
+The number of Korean restaurants here in Berlin increased the last couple of years, but for me there could be more.
+One pretty popular Korean restaurant here in Berlin is »Kimchi Princess« in Kreuzberg.
 They serve all the delicious stuff you expect – Dolsot Bibimbap, Korean BBQ, and of course Kimchi (김치) – fermented cabbage.
 Have you eaten it?
 It’s delicious!
-Spicy and full of vitamins, minerals and other stuff that is good for your body ;)
+Spicy and full of vitamins, minerals and other stuff that is good for your body.

 Whatever Kimchi you might use, homemade or from the store – both will work fine with this pizza.
-I wanted to make something baked with the big glass of Kimchi I got from the crash course – cake was no option, so I decided to try it with pizza.
-Worked really well – together with the bok choy and chicken you get a perfect Korean inspired dish everyone will love.
+I wanted to make something baked with the big glass of Kimchi I got from the crash course and cake was no option, so I decided to try it with pizza.
+Worked really well.
+Together with the bok choy and chicken you get a perfect Korean-inspired dish everyone will love.

 Kimchi Princess – Koreans cook it better